-You can choose to take part of your savings (normally up to 25% of the value) as a tax-free cash sum.
-You can then buy a pension for life (also called an annuity) with the balance.
+You can choose to take part of your savings (normally up to 25% of the value of the combined DB and DC benefits) as a tax-free cash sum.
+Alternatively, or if your DC savings are more than 25%, you can buy a pension for life (also called an annuity) with the balance.